MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/mac-resources.md

 ## Microsoft Defender for Endpoint portal information

-[This blog](https://techcommunity.microsoft.com/t5/microsoft-defender-atp/edr-capabilities-for-macos-have-now-arrived/ba-p/1047801) provides detailed guidance on what to expect in Microsoft Defender for Endpoint Security Center.
+[EDR capabilities for macOS have now arrived](https://techcommunity.microsoft.com/t5/microsoft-defender-atp/edr-capabilities-for-macos-have-now-arrived/ba-p/1047801), on the Microsoft Defender for Endpoint blog, provides detailed guidance on what to expect in Microsoft Defender for Endpoint Security Center.